 The Session of First Presbyterian Church has adopted a revised Child and Youth Protection Policy.
 We are committed to providing a church environment that is safe for children and youth and that will protect them from any abuse when they are involved in church-related activities.
 First Presbyterian Church adopted the policies and procedures not only to maximize safety and prevent child abuse within its church community but also to guide and protect volunteers and employees from unwarranted allegations of child abuse.

-The child/youth protection policy applies to all employees, volunteers, and any outside groups that may lease or otherwise use FPC’s facilities.
+The child/youth protection policy applies to all employees, volunteers, and any outsider groups that may lease or otherwise use FPC’s facilities.
 Employees and volunteers are required to attend child/youth protection policy training and undergo background checks.
 Session members, other church leaders, and parents are strongly encouraged to attend the training.
 Policy training is provided at various times and each session is one hour.

 Looking to help with the youth?
 Please click here for more information about volunteering.